devcontainers/devcontainers.github.io/_posts/2024-01-23-dependabot.md

  }
 ```

  This updater ensures publicly-accessible Features are pinned to the latest version in the associated `devcontainer.json` file.
 If a dev container has an associated lockfile, that file will also be updated.
-For more information on lockfiles, see the associated [specification](https://github.com/devcontainers/spec/blob/main/docs/specs/devcontainer-lockfile.md).
+For more information on lockfiles, see this [specification](https://github.com/devcontainers/spec/blob/main/docs/specs/devcontainer-lockfile.md).

 Features in any [valid dev container location](https://containers.dev/implementors/spec/#devcontainerjson) will be updated in a single pull request.